Supervising doctoral procedures

 Before agreeing to supervise doctoral research, it is important to clarify the reasons motivating the doctoral candidate to carry out the research, as by agreeing to act as a supervisor you are promising the doctoral candidate to provide them with methodical and subject-related advice and assistance, as well as advising and helping them with respect to their time and work schedule.

-In a move to implement measures for good scientific practice, universities are increasingly providing templates for supervision agreements, for example between a doctoral candidate and their supervisor.
+As part of measures for implementing good scientific practice, FAU provides templates for supervision agreements, for example between a doctoral candidate and their supervisor.
 The supervision agreement provided by FAU is intended to avoid later misunderstandings by ensuring that the framework for the doctoral research is agreed in advance.
+It helps to clarify mutual expectations and the rights and obligations of both parties.
 By signing the agreement, the supervisor agrees to supervise the doctoral candidate until the doctoral degree is completed, irrespective of how long funding is provided for.
-As a supervisor, you are responsible for overseeing the doctoral candidate’s teaching and discussing their future career prospects.
-If necessary, you are also expected to help doctoral candidates balance their family commitments and academic career.
+As a supervisor, they are responsible for overseeing the doctoral candidate’s teaching and discussing their future career prospects.
+If necessary, they are also expected to help doctoral candidates balance their family commitments and academic career.

 If a doctoral degree is to be supervised effectively, it is important that you, acting as the supervisor, and the doctoral candidate each have a clear idea of your duties, rights and obligations.
 The checklist for the initial meeting between doctoral candidates and their supervisor, also known as the Checklist for good practice for carrying out and supervising doctoral degrees is used as a guideline.
 It provides the basis for the initial meeting between the doctoral candidate and you, their supervisor, that must be held at the start of the process.